 It can transform your business, create a dynamic competitive advantage, and level the playing field—all while cutting costs.
 What’s not to like?
-But outsourcing support or call center outsourcing can be a challenge if you’re new to it.
-To launch an effective outsourcing project you need to avoid crippling mistakes.
+But call center outsourcing can be a challenge if you’re new to it.
+To launch an effective project you need to avoid crippling mistakes.

-Below are six common mistakes SMBs make when outsourcing tech support:
+Below are six common mistakes SMBs make when contracting tech support: